-Best Castles in Czech Republic, fairytale Czech castles near Prague included
+Best Castles in the Czech Republic, fairytale Czech castles near Prague included

 Czech castles are usually surrounded by a beautiful landscape; many of them are very well reconstructed and open for visitors.
-Enjoy your visit to Czech Republic and discover the best castles in Czech Republic, historical landmarks and nice countryside also from above during the sightseeing flight here »
+Enjoy your visit to Czech Republic and discover the best castles in Czech Republic, historical landmarks and nice countryside.

 We want to bring much more value for our readers than a brief history of famous Czech castles.
 Some interesting stories of Czech Republic castles are available only in Czech language and now you have the opportunity to read tales hidden behind every here mentioned Czech castle.
 Keep reading and learn also useful information about opening hours, castle´s website and how to get there.

 Some of here described beautiful castles and chateaux are very well known and you will need the reservation in advance, others are less known but even very beautiful and you can enjoy the visit without crowds of people.

 This page may contain compensated links.
 For more information read our disclaimer here.

 Here is the list of the best castles in Czech Republic you shouldn´t miss.
 These medieval Czech Castles will impress you:

 - Kutná Hora